ironthree/dxr/README.md

 # DXR: declarative XML-RPC

-This repository contains a work-in-progress library for writing declarative XML-RPC API clients in Rust.
+This repository contains work-in-progress crates for writing XML-RPC API clients (and maybe, at some point, servers too) in Rust.

+- `dxr`: high-level client implementation
+- `dxr_derive`: `ToDXR` and `FromDXR` derive macros for custom structs
+- `dxr_shared`: definition of conversion traits and XML-RPC types for (de)serialization

+All relevant parts of `dxr_derive` and `dxr_shared` are re-exported in the `dxr` crate, they are not supposed to be used directly.